18F/uswds-jekyll/pages/training/free-online-training.md

 layout: page
 ---

+SCINet regularly hosts virtual events for USDA ARS scientists and collaborators.
+Information on how to attend these events can be found on the [Upcoming Events page](https://scinet.usda.gov/opportunities/events).

+Additionally, there are a number of free resources available to ARS scientists via sites such as Coursera and AgLearn.

 *A big thank you to Sara Duke and Kathy Yeater, Plains Area Statisticians, for assembling the vast majority of the following online training offerings!*

 ### Table of Contents